MBeliou/shadcn-dioxus/packages/web/src/content/components/input.md

 ---
 title: Input
-description: Displays a form input field.
+description: Displays a form input field or a component that looks like an input field.
 component: true
 ---